PierreThiollent/wordpress-plugin-template-generator/README.md

 # WordPress template plugin generator

-This app is a CLI for generating WordPress template plugin.
+This app is a PHP CLI for generating WordPress plugin template based on WordPress Plugin Boilerplate by Tom McFarlin [(wppb.io)](https://wppb.io).

 ![](./wpgp.png)